Why I'm revisiting software fundamentals and my learning plan

 I'm currently unemployed.
 Yes, a job is important.
 After all, we study and learn in order to eventually become employed so that we can earn a living.
 I kinda don't want to start working yet though so that I can focus on this learning path instead.
 I love having free time.

-Long term, I believe this will make me a better overall engineer for if I do land an offer later.
+Long term, I believe this will make me a better overall engineer if I do land an offer later.
 With a stronger base of core, foundational knowledge, I believe I can reach a higher ceiling for my technical career, which may lead to more money and can make up what I lost from not working.

 The money is important, yes.
 But more important to me is becoming great at software engineering, learning for the love of it, and satisfying my curiosity.

 If I was offered a job at a company that's a right mutual fit today though I might just take it.
 Then, I'll learn these online courses on the side.
 This will stretch out my learning timeline, which I'm okay with.
 But it has to be the right opportunity.
 I'm doing okay with enough resources to keep me afloat for a while without having to work.
+This is a priviledged position to be in, and I'm grateful.

 I plan on doing interview prep along with going through the curriculum.
 This includes leetcode, system design, mock interviews, etc. This is so I'll be prepared towards the end of the curriculum when I'll be looking for a job anyway.

-The experience from on the job learning will be valuable, of course.
-I just don't think many companies will let you use company time to focus on fundamentals learning at a deep level.
 They want you to already have strong fundamentals, which is fair, of course.
 I believe I do have strong fundamentals already, and that I'm good enough now to adapt and perform well in many software engineer positions.
 But I'm taking a few steps back to try to get to a whole new level.

 I might apply for Google Summer of Code though.
+Haven't decided yet and applications don't open until like March of 2026.

 The Bigger Picture